Courage Map, 2019, ink on paper, 8.5×11

 At the beginning of the pandemic, Amanda refocused their time in pursuing their artistic endeavours.
 Wanting to prove that a career can be made as an artist, they started to share their work and have been published in Open Minds Quarterly and in the resilience anthology, Very Much Alive.
 They’ve also showcased their work in Being Scene, Gallery 1313 and Myseum of Toronto and Tea Base’s Quarantine Qapsules.

-Amanda is a member of Workman Arts and currently working on their public art installation as a resident of Steps Initiative’s CreateSpace.
+Amanda is a member of Workman Arts and is one of five artists featured in the partnership with the Art Gallery of Ontario.
+They completed their first public art, Life Badges, installation as a resident of Steps Initiative’s CreateSpace.
 Amanda has been invited to lead workshops and artist talks at York University, Ryerson University, York Region Arts Council, Canadian Mental Health Association and ArtsUnite.

 You can also see Amanda at festivals and workshops as an Active Listener and on the Lived Experience Research Committee at the Centre of Addiction and Mental Health (CAMH).They are also the founder of CreateBeing, a company that focuses on creativity and mental health.